100 Years of racetrack legends: 1937 - 1946

 BATTLEDRESS

-Attracting little attention in the sale ring, South Taranaki publican A. J (Artie) Mack, who had come to the sales as a spectator, liking the strong walk on the Posterity colt was urged to put in a bid by trainer O. Cox and thus became the purchaser of the colt to be named Battledress.
-It was Mack’s first ownership venture but was another successful sale graduate bred by George Currie to emerge from the nursery of his Koatanui Stud.
+South Taranaki publican A. J (Artie) Mack, who had come to the sales as a spectator, liked the strong walk on this Posterity colt and was urged to put in a bid by trainer O. Cox.
+He became the purchaser of Battledress in what was Mack’s first ownership venture.

-A decendant of the outstanding mare Eulogy, whose decendants are still prominent today, and who George Currie imported from England in 1915 as a consort for his stallion Absurd, won at his fourth start at two and placed third at his two subsequent starts.
+A descendant of the outstanding mare Eulogy, who George Currie imported from England in 1915 as a consort for his stallion Absurd and whose descendants are still prominent today, won at his fourth start at two and placed third at his two subsequent starts.

 Venturing to Wellington for the 1942 WRC Wellington Cup (Gr.1) he was run down by Happy Ending to lose by half a head.
-At Wellington in the Autumn he won the WRC Autumn Hcp (Gr.3) beating Happy Ending followed by a further trip to Ellerslie where he avenged his Derby defeat by beating Regal Fox by three and half lengths in the ARC Great Northern St Leger Stakes (Gr.2).
+In the autumn he won the WRC Autumn Hcp (Gr.3) beating Happy Ending, followed by a trip to Ellerslie where he avenged his Derby defeat by beating Regal Fox by three and half lengths in the ARC Great Northern St Leger (Gr.2).

 As a 4YO he was unplaced in eight starts but returned at five to win three of his nine starts as well as running second to the great Kindergarten in the CJC Canterbury Cup (Gr.3).
 His eleventh and final win was in the WRC Autumn Hcp (Gr.3)